Participants at the Diversity & Inclusion reception at the 2018 Annual Meeting in New Orleans, Louisiana, USA

 Most scientists in psychological research agree that diversity, both ethnic and gender based, are good for the field.
 As a Society, the enhancement of diversity and elimination of bias is one of our main goals.
 We must support this goal to ensure the proper direction of the field in the future.
+The ability of the field to meet these challenges will require the full participation of all members of society; thus the Psychonomic Society (PS) recognizes the strategic and critical importance of a diverse and inclusive climate for the future of the field.

 Diversity & Inclusion Committee